 - Studies conducted on wildland firefighters indicate that during fire suppression activities firefighters need to drink a minimum of 1 quart of fluid each hour of work.

-- Before work you should take extra fluids to prepare for the heat.
-Drink 1 or 2 cups of water, juice, or a sport drink before work.
+- Before work, you should take extra fluids to prepare for the heat.
+Drink 1 or 2 cups of water, juice, or a sports drink before work.